Englacial/ismip-indexing/static_content/about.md

 The tool is a prototype article for a larger push we're working on to build backend infrastrcuture for model-data comparisons.
 If you're intersted in that, feel free to check back here as we add more information or reach out to thomas.teisberg@astera.org.

+We hope this tool is useful and intersting to the scientific community.
+If you find it useful or you find issues, we encourage you to email us or [open an issue](https://github.com/englacial/ismip-indexing/issues/new).

 ## More about ISMIP6 and the context behind these models

 This tool visualizes only model outputs from the ISMIP6 Antarctica ensemble for now.
 The general structure of those experiments is described [on the ISMIP6 wiki](https://theghub.org/groups/ismip6/wiki/MainPage/ISMIP6ProjectionsAntarctica).
 For details, please read the [ISMIP6 Antartica results paper](https://tc.copernicus.org/articles/14/3033/2020/) in *The Cryosphere*.